SEARCH

 practices into his Reiki system.

-am in full agreement with this, and I feel the important point here
+full agreement with this, and I feel the

-is that it is not a matter of seeking to question the reasons behind
+important point here is that it is not a matter of seeking to question

-Usui-Sensei's methodology, but rather to question the validity of
+the reasons behind Usui-Sensei's methodology, but rather to question

-the ever-growing number of new, diverse and dissonant claims as
+the validity of the ever-growing number of new, diverse and dissonant

-to what exactly Usui-Sensei's methodology was in the first place.
+claims as to what exactly Usui-Sensei's methodology was in the first

 For